atdiar/xhttp/README.md

 ##Convenience methods

-As a wrapper around the Muxer, we have defined several methods that should render the task of registering request handlers per route or verb easier.
+As a wrapper around `*http.ServeMux`, we have defined several methods that should render the task of registering request handlers per route or verb easier.

 Typically, registration is as simple as defining a handler and using it